-All members must earn 8 points to auction YQCA is mandatory to Auction.
+All members must earn 8 points in order to participate in the auction, two of those points must come from YQCA.
 YQCA is transferable from large to small animal.
-This is the only thing that is transferable from large to small animals.
+YQCA is the only credit that is transferable from small and large animal.

 Showmanship is mandatory-- must enroll and participate at FDL Fair.
-You must earn a Blue or Red ribbon at Fair-ANY White or Pink ribbons MUST be judge approved for quality market animal to auction.
+It is mandatory to help with pre-fair barn set up and post- auction clean up.
+Any ribbon qualifies to auction.